-If you don’t use this time to build your health and charge up your immune system, by June you may find yourself more susceptible to winter illness and less capable of throwing off any illness you develop.
+If you don’t use this time to build your health and charge up your immune system, you may find yourself more susceptible to winter illness and less capable of throwing off any illness you develop by June.

 Change Your Habits

-By adjusting your lifestyle to best use the seasonal energies you can strengthen your whole system.
+By adjusting your lifestyle to align with the seasonal energies you can strengthen your whole system.

-There are a number of ways to make changes all of which contribute to building your health.
+There are a number of changes you can make which all contribute to building your health.

-Most people naturally change their foods as the weather cools as Summer salads make way for heavier meat and root vegetable stews and soups.
-But also adapting life practices including exercise, meditation and sleep so they are healthier offers enormous support through the colder months.
+Most people naturally change their foods when the weather cools and Summer salads make way for heavier meat and root vegetable stews and soups.
+But also adapting your life practices including exercise, meditation and sleep offers huge support through the colder months.

 Sleep, Sleep, Sleep

-One of the most important lifestyle changes to make for Autumn and Winter health is to recognize that your body needs much more sleep as it turns inward.
-Having about seven hours sleep every night is one of the best ways to protect yourself against winter illness.
-Your body doesn’t recover from a work-induced sleep deprived week by sleeping in on the weekend so it’s important to develop routines that make sufficient sleep every night a regular part of your daily health practice.
+One of the most important lifestyle changes to make for Autumn and Winter health is to recognise that your body needs much more sleep as it turns inward.
+Getting seven hours sleep every night is one of the best ways to protect yourself against winter illness.
+Unfortunately, your body doesn’t recover from a work-induced sleep deprived week by sleeping in on the weekend so it’s important to develop routines that make sufficient sleep every night a regular part of your daily health practice.

-If you can’t get to sleep or stay asleep, speak to your natural health practitioner now, before Winter, for advice and treatment to change this pattern.
+If you can’t get to sleep or stay asleep, speak to your natural health practitioner now, before Winter, for advice and treatment to help you break this pattern.

 As Autumn settles in it is time to treat yourself with compassion.
 Be conscious this is the season to be gentle, and wrap yourself with TLC.
 If you are someone who is constantly there for everyone else, now is the time to turn that caring inwards and say ‘no’ to others.